steggie3/steggie3.github.io/_posts/2018-08-05-goose-detection.md

   teaser:   /assets/images/goose-detection/teaser.jpg
 ---

+This is a real-time object detection system based on the You-Look-Only-Once (YOLO) deep learning model.
+I did a similar project at the AI Bootcamp for Machine Learning Engineers hosted by deeplearning.ai.
+After the bootcamp, I decided to dig deeper in various aspects of the system with my own dataset.

+## Model Training

 I based this project on the [thtrieu/darkflow](https://github.com/thtrieu/darkflow){:target="_blank"} implementation of the [YOLOv2](https://arxiv.org/abs/1612.08242){:target="_blank"} object detection algorithm.
 The output of the algorithm are bounding boxes of each detected object and their associated confidence scores.
 The input are images or videos.

 Both *darkflow* and *YOLOv2* provide pretrained weights for several neural network architectures.
 By loading the pretrained weights, I was already able to detect things.
 For example, I used the *tiny-yolo-voc* architecture (a lightweight, 20-class object detection network) and it was able to detect a cat in an image: